This project focuses on design thinking and problem-solving approaches. Project-specific details are intentionally abstracted or omitted.

 My workflow to map user journey

-User journey map for operator
+User journey map for operational user

 3. Define Key UX Metrics